Pesticide Exposure and Risk of Autism

 Both studies looked at high-level exposures over extended periods.
 We know that, in general, repeated high exposures increase harm.
 We don’t fully understand the effects of low-level exposures or of a single high-level exposure in humans.

 However, using animal models, researchers are gaining a better understanding of how pesticides cause harmful changes in the developing brain.
 We are also learning more about specific gene-pesticide interactions.
 For example, mutations of an autism-associated gene called reelin have been associated with exaggerated autism-like behaviors in animals exposed to pesticides.
 We’ve also learned that pesticides can impair cell structures called mitochondria, which provide our cells with vital energy.
 We also know that mitochondrial dysfunction is much more common in persons with autism than in the general population.

 These findings don’t definitively link pesticides to ASD.
 But taken together, they show that pesticide exposure can affect the developing brain in ways that may lead to autism.

 So what advice can we offer?
 We know that exposures to potentially toxic chemicals during pregnancy threaten the developing child’s health.
 To the extent possible, women who are pregnant or trying to conceive should become aware of such chemicals in their food, water and general environment.
 To the extent possible, they should take steps to reduce or eliminate exposures.

-For more information on what to avoid, please read my previous blog on the subject.
 You can find more information about avoiding chemical exposures at the Columbia Center for Children’s Environmental Health webpage for families.

 To help reduce potentially harmful chemical exposures, Autism Speaks has joined the Safer Chemicals Healthy Families coalition, which is working to improve government regulation of pollutants.